symbol/symbol-docs/source/serialization/coresystem.rst

 VrfKeyLinkTransaction
 =====================

-This transaction is required for all harvesting eligible accounts.
+This transaction is required for all :ref:`harvesting eligible accounts <account_eligibility>`.

 Announce a VrfKeyLinkTransaction to link an account with a VRF public key.
 The linked key is used to randomize block production and leader/participant selection.